MV Wilhelm Gustloff: Rescue of Pegaway

-Anschluss
+Anschluss and further civilian usage

-On 8 April 1938 Wilhelm Gustloff, under the command of Captain Lübbe, departed Hamburg for England, where she anchored over 3 nmi offshore from Tilbury so as to remain in international waters.
+On 8 April 1938 Wilhelm Gustloff departed Hamburg for England, where she anchored over 3 nmi offshore from Tilbury so as to remain in international waters.
 This allowed her to act as a floating polling station for German and Austrian citizens living in England who wished to vote on the approaching plebiscite on Germany's unification with Austria.
-During 10 April, 1,172 Germans and 806 Austrian eligible voters were ferried between the docks at Tilbury to the ship where 1,968 votes were cast in favour of the union and ten voted against.
-Once the voting was complete, Wilhelm Gustloff departed, reaching Hamburg on 12 April.
+During 10 April, 1,172 Germans and 806 Austrians were carried from the docks at Tilbury to the ship where 1,968 votes were cast in favour of the union and ten against.
+Once the voting was complete, Wilhelm Gustloff left Tilbury, reaching Hamburg on 12 April.

 After undertaking a further voyage on 14 to 19 April 1938, the ship went on an Osterfahrt (Easter Voyage) before her actual official maiden voyage, which was undertaken from 21 April to 6 May 1938, when she joined Der Deutsche, Oceania and Sierra Cordoba on a group cruise to the Madeira Islands.
 On the second day of her voyage, the 58-year-old Captain Lübbe died on the bridge from a heart attack.
-He was replaced by Friedrich Petersen, who commanded Wilhelm Gustloff for the remainder of the cruise.
-Petersen left the ship until he returned as captain on her fatal voyage.
+He was replaced by First Officer Friedrich Petersen, who commanded Wilhelm Gustloff for the remainder of the cruise.
+Petersen relinquished his command; he would later serve as captain on the ship's final voyage.